KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 The X-extension files (LMX, MPX, and any other X-marked extension series) take a colon separator rather than an em dash in their canonical reference form.
 Standard discipline-and-number abbreviations and named-registry abbreviations take the em dash separator.

 Structural decodes do not follow a prefix-abbreviation pattern; they are numbered files (01, 02, 03, and so on) within the structural-decodes folder.
-The Grand Unified Document similarly does not take an abbreviation; the canonical filename is `grand-unified-document.md`.
+Certain major documents similarly do not take an abbreviation and are referenced by their full canonical filename.

 Full document titles, when introduced, appear in italics: